10 Examples of How Big Data in Logistics Can Transform The Supply Chain

-Big data and predictive analytics gives logistics companies the extra edge they need to overcome these obstacles.
-Sensors on delivery trucks, weather data, road maintenance data, fleet maintenance schedules, real time fleet status indicators, and personnel schedules can all be integrated into a system that looks at the past historical trends and gives advice accordingly.
+Big data and predictive analytics give logistics companies the extra edge they need to overcome these obstacles.
+Sensors on delivery trucks, weather data, road maintenance data, fleet maintenance schedules, real-time fleet status indicators, and personnel schedules can all be integrated into a system that looks at historical trends and gives advice accordingly.

-UPS is a real-world example of big data logistics leading to big savings.
-After examining their data, UPS found that trucks turning left was costing them a lot of money.
-In other words, UPS found that turning into oncoming traffic was causing a lot of delays, wasted fuel, and safety risk.
+UPS is a real-world example of big data logistics leading to major savings.
+After examining their data, UPS found that trucks turning left were costing them a lot of money.
+In other words, UPS found that turning into oncoming traffic was causing a lot of delays, wasted fuel, and increased safety risk.

 UPS drivers now only turn left about 10% of the time, opting to go straight or turn right instead.
 Due to this “left turns only when absolutely necessary” strategy, UPS has also reduced the number of trucks it uses by 1,110 and reduced the company fleet’s total distance traveled by 28.5 million miles.

-Keeping perishables fresh has been a constant challenge for logistics companies.
-However, big data and the Internet of Things could give delivery drivers and managers a much better idea of how they can prevent costs due to perished goods.
+Keeping perishables fresh is a constant challenge for logistics companies.
+However, big data and the Internet of Things could give delivery drivers and managers a much better idea of how they can reduce costs due to perished goods.